JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Effect-and-Aff/src/03-Aff/03-Node-ReadLine/03-Converting-Effects-with-Callbacks-into-Aff.md

 To model the possibility for a computation to return an error or actual output, we can use `Either a b`.
 Handling errors and output implies a function. `Aff` uses the type signature, `Either errorType outputType -> Effect Unit`, for that.

 Lastly, cancelling implies what to do when the computation is either no longer needed or it has failed (but we aren't using the function just discussed above).
-As an example, one will use `Canceller`s to clean up resources (e.g. `clearTimeout`).
+As an example, one will use `Canceler`s to clean up resources (e.g. `clearTimeout`).

 ```haskell
 newtype Canceler = Canceler (Error -> Aff Unit)